vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 python vanilla_classifier.py
 ```

+The script reports once per epoch, giving the mean loss over the epoch and the
-The per-step `print` produces 16 lines per epoch, so 300 epochs is around 4,800
+training accuracy, so 300 epochs is 300 lines rather than thousands.
-lines of output.
-Either redirect it to a file or move that `print` outside the
-inner loop to report once per epoch.

 ### Step 4: verify each checkpoint